 3. Eating Before Treatment is Recommended

 Having something in your stomach before going in for acupuncture is strongly recommended so you’ll have enough energy.
 This also helps reduce the risk of experiencing lightheadedness during treatment.
+If you need more assurance on the dos and don’ts of acupuncture, contact your acupuncturist or look up similar answers on the internet.

 4. Needles Are Only Used Once